lczech/gappa/doc/md/lwr-distribution.md

 We provide an
 [R script to plot this distribution](https://github.com/lczech/gappa/blob/master/scripts/plot-lwr-distribution.R) in a stacked area plot, see below for examples.
-This serves as a quality control check of the placement process, to visualize if the pqueries could be confidently placed on the reference tree.
+This serves as a quality control check of the placement process, to visualize if the pqueries were confidently placed on the reference tree.

 ## Details